JhowBRCG/jhowbrcg/README.md

 ## About me
-Hey there!
-I'm currently studying to become a front-end developer.
-Since I was a kid, I've always liked computers and technologies.
-Now I'm seeking my first job in the area.
+Hi, I'm Jonathan.
+At the moment, I'm currently studying web development, with a focus on the front-end first and later learning the back-end, with the goal of becoming a full-stack developer.

 ```
 curiosities